money-on-chain/main-RBTC-contract/integration-to-MOC-platform.md

 The Money on Chain system handles different types of currency precision to operate with tokens and RBTC.
 The **MoCLibConnection** contract defines 2 variables that are used across the platform:

-- _mocPrecision_: Currently DOC, BROS and BTC2X tokens use 18 decimal places of precision.
+- _mocPrecision_: Currently DOC, BPROS and BTC2X tokens use 18 decimal places of precision.
 - _reservePrecision_: Currently RBTC amounts use 18 decimal places of precision.

 ### MoC State Contracts